ueapy/pythoncourse2022-website/src/installation.md

 ## 3. Create the environment
 3.1.
-Make sure Anaconda is installed and the course materials are downloaded
+Make sure Anaconda or Mambaforge is installed and the course materials are downloaded

 3.2.
-Open the command line (i.e., search "Terminal" on Mac Spotlight Seach; search "Anaconda prompt" on Windows start menu)
+Open the command line or python prompt (i.e., search "Terminal" on Mac Spotlight Seach; search "Anaconda prompt" or "mamba" on Windows start menu)

 3.3.
-Navigate to the cloned / downloaded folder (using `cd` command), for example:
+Navigate to folder containing the cloned / downloaded course materials.
+Use the `cd` command, for example:

 ```
 cd C:\Users\myname\Downloads\pythoncourse2022-materials\